mostafakram/mostafakram.dev/source/_posts/deploy-nuxt-on-forge.md

 ## PM2

-[PM2](https://pm2.keymetrics.io) is a process management to manage node.js on the server
+[PM2](https://pm2.keymetrics.io) is a process management to manage node.js on the server.

 >Deploying using PM2 (Process Manager 2) is a fast and easy solution for hosting your universal Nuxt application on your server

-So make sure you have [installed](https://nuxtjs.org/docs/2.x/deployment/deployment-pm2#getting-started) it on the server
+So make sure you have [installed](https://nuxtjs.org/docs/2.x/deployment/deployment-pm2#getting-started) it on the server.

-PM2 is configured using `ecosystem.config.js`
+PM2 is configured using `ecosystem.config.js`:
 ```javascript
 module.exports = {
     apps: [